 Note: You are currently viewing documentation for Moodle 2.6.
-Up-to-date documentation for the latest stable version is available here: Upload courses.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Upload courses.

 in Moodle 2.6!
 In Moodle 2.6 onwards, an administrator can upload multiple courses via text file in Administration > Site administration > Courses > Upload courses.